 Drift diving – This is when you let currents take you wherever it wants to take you.
-It can be nice easy currents to very fast moving ones and it feels like you’re getting a glimpse of everything as you travel a longer distance.
-I like to think of diving in fast currents as joy rides.
+It can be nice easy currents to very fast-moving ones and it feels like you’re getting a glimpse of everything as you travel a longer distance.
+I like to think of diving in fast currents as a joy ride.

 Wreck diving – These dives can sometimes make you feel like you are experiencing the souls who lost their lives and I think it’s always good to do some research on the wreck to get the full story.
 This way you get to know why it sunk and learn some history.